 The sales agents who work for home builders can be very pleasant, friendly people.
 They’re happy to show you the community’s selling points and each home’s fabulous upgrade options.
 At the end of the day, however, the agent’s job is to make sales and watch out for the builder’s interests.

-2. A Realtor represents you—for free.
+2. A real estate agent represents you for free.

-3. A Realtor understands the community.
+3. A real estate agent understands the community.

 A real estate agent who is familiar with buying and selling in a given community will have the expertise to help you make better decisions when choosing your lot, floor plan, and any optional upgrades.
 If you’re looking for advice, real estate agents who are experienced with particular active adult communities can be found on each of the 55places community listings.

 4. A real estate agent can negotiate to get you a better deal.